TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.shared_memory.rst

    stored in a shared memory block.
 This constrains storable values to only the ``int``, ``float``, ``bool``, ``str`` (less than 10M bytes each), ``bytes`` (less than 10M bytes each), and ``None`` built-in data types.
-   It also notably differs from the built-in ``list`` type in that these lists can not change their overall length (i.e. no append, insert, etc.) and do not support the dynamic creation of new :class:`ShareableList` instances via slicing.
+   It also notably differs kutoka the built-in ``list`` type in that these lists can not change their overall length (i.e. no append, insert, etc.) and do not support the dynamic creation of new :class:`ShareableList` instances via slicing.